 Investing activities primarily consist of sales and purchases of investments and purchases of property and equipment.
 Fluctuations in the sale and purchase of investments generally reflect our use of these investment funds to finance our ongoing operations.
-Overall, the cash provided from investing activities remained at \$5.4 million in 2008, the same level as in 2007.
-Capital expenditures were approximately \$0.9 million in both 2008 and 2007, increasing less than \$0.1 million in 2008 as compared to 2007.
-This increase was primarily due to investments in our infrastructure to support increased growth, including the upgrade of our current ERP system and equipment for demonstration and sales offices globally.
+The cash provided from investing activities decreased from \$5.4 million in 2008 to cash used in investing activities of \$54,000 in 2009 as we depleted our available investments to fund our ongoing operations and our capital expenditures in 2009.
+Capital expenditures during 2009 decreased slightly from 2008 by approximately \$0.2 million and primarily related to equipment to support our sales and marketing activities.
+We historically invested in our manufacturing infrastructure and with a production capacity far in excess of our current revenue level we can substantially increase our production levels without needing to make any material capital investments.
+Our capital expenditures therefore will primarily support expansion of our sales and service capabilities and our marketing and administrative efforts as required.